Senior Photo Session Tips

 You’re unique and beautiful.
 Follow these basic guidelines but be yourself in how you dress.
 Be fashionable and stay true to yourself.
 Wear clothing that’s stylish and put a lot of thought into your choices.
 This is a unique opportunity and I want you to look amazing!

-I give you unlimited wardrobe changes, so be sure to bring a variety of options.
+Be sure to bring several clothing options.
 The more outfits I have to choose from, the better.
 This will give us flexibility in matching your clothing to backgrounds and the surroundings.
 Plan on changing quickly.
 The faster you change, the more time we have to photograph and the more photo choices you’ll have later.

 Make sure you’re comfortable in your clothing and that it flatters your body type, skin tones and eye color.
 This will help ensure that you like how you look when viewing your photos.